Valeriano Weyler: Cuba

-Weyler responded by implementing the reconcentration policy, which was intended to separate the rebels from the civilian Cuban populace by confining the latter to concentration camps guarded by Spanish troops.
+Weyler responded by implementing the reconcentration policy, which was intended to separate the rebels from the civilian Cuban population by confining the latter to concentration camps guarded by Spanish troops.
 Under the policy, rural Cubans had eight days to relocate to concentration camps in fortified towns, and all who failed to do so were to be shot.
-The quality of the camps was abysmal, with the housing being in poor condition and the camp rations insufficient and of poor quality; disease also quickly spread through the camps.
-By the end of 1897, Weyler and his troops had divided Cuba into different sectors and forced more than 300,000 Cubans into the camps.
-Spanish forces also destroyed crops and drove away livestock as part of a scorched earth strategy to make the Cuban countryside inhospitable to the insurgents.
+The camp housing was in poor condition and the camp rations were insufficient and poor quality; disease also quickly spread through the camps.

-The reconcentration policy weakened the rebel position but resulted in the deaths of between 170,000 and 400,000 Cubans, causing widespread international outrage, particularly in the United States, where Weyler became known as "The Butcher".
-This wave of American anti-Spanish sentiment contributed to the United States declaration of war on Spain in 1898.
-Cánovas's government supported Weyler's tactics wholeheartedly, but the Liberal Party vigorously denounced them for their toll on the Cuban people.
+The reconcentration policy weakened the rebel position but resulted in the deaths of between 170,000 and 400,000 Cubans, was used by the US, the UK and other maritime powers in their Black Legend propaganda against Spain, particularly in the United States, the press labeled Weyler as "The Butcher".
+This wave of American anti-Spanish sentiment was used to legitimize the United States declaration of war on Spain in 1898 and their expansionism in the Atlantic and the Pacific.
+Cánovas's government supported Weyler's tactics, but the Liberal Party denounced them for their toll on the Cuban people.
 The term "reconcentration" is thought to have given rise to the term "concentration camp".
 Academic Andrea Pitzer considered Weyler's camps to be the world's first concentration camps.
-Weyler's strategy was successful only in completely alienating the Cuban populace from the Spanish as well as galvanizing international opinion against Spain.
-After Cánovas was assassinated on 8 August 1897 and a new Liberal Party government led by Práxedes Mateo Sagasta took over, Weyler was recalled from Cuba and replaced by the more conciliatory Ramón Blanco, 1st Marquess of Peña Plata.
+Weyler's strategy was successful only in completely alienating the Cuban population from the Spanish as well as galvanizing international opinion against Spain.
+After Cánovas was assassinated on 8 August 1897 by Michele Angiolillo Lombardi and a new Liberal Party government led by Práxedes Mateo Sagasta took over, Weyler was recalled from Cuba and replaced by the more conciliatory Ramón Blanco, 1st Marquess of Peña Plata.